mojaloop/mojaloop/contribute/Branching-Strategy.md

 Make sure integrated build and testing is turned on for the repo at: https://circleci.com/add-projects.
 This will build and run tests after any push on any branch.
 The test override section of the circle.yml has the commands to run for the tests.

-# Quick and dirty…
+# Quick and dirty
-If you are making a small fix on a local branch dev that branches right off of master, you might follow a pattern like this (there are better as we’ll see below):
+If you are making a small fix on a local branch dev that branches right off of master, you might follow a pattern like this (there are better as we'll see below):

 `(master) git checkout -b dev  # create the dev branch and move to it`

 `[code change here]`

-`git commit -m “a small change to the dev branch” `
+`git commit -m  "a small change to the dev branch" `

 `git rebase dev master # get the latest changes from master and move the master head up to dev`